Oil Pollution Act of 1990: Enactment timeline

-Title VI.
-Miscellaneous

-Title VII.
-Oil Pollution Research and Development Program

-Title VIII.
-Trans-Alaska Pipeline SystemSubtitle A – Improvements to Trans-Alaska Pipeline SystemSubtitle B – PenaltiesSubtitle C – Provisions Applicable to Alaska NativesTitle IX.
-Amendments to Oil Spill Liability Trust Fund, Etc.

 Enforcement

 A responsible party under the Oil Pollution Act is one who is found accountable for the discharge or substantial threat of discharge of oil from a vessel or facility into navigable waters, exclusive economic zones, or the shorelines of such covered waters.
 Responsible parties are strictly, jointly, and severally liable for the cost of removing the oil in addition to any damages linked to the discharge.
 Unlike the liability for removal costs which are uncapped, liability for damages is limited as discussed in further detail below.
 Furthermore, the Oil Pollution Act allows for additional liability enacted by other relevant state laws.